Crystal Palace vs Middlesbrough - Match Centre - Crystal Palace F.C.

 attempt saved

 Attempt saved.
-Cristhian Stuani (Middlesbrough) right footed shot from the centre of the box is saved in the centre of the goal.
-Assisted by Adam Forshaw with a headed pass.
+Ben Gibson (Middlesbrough) left footed shot from outside the box is saved in the top right corner.
+Assisted by Álvaro Negredo.

 miss